seqeralabs/nf-tower-aws/forge/README.md

 }
 ```

-### Pipeline Secrets (optional)
+### Pipeline secrets (optional)

-Platform can synchronize the [Pipeline
-Secrets](https://docs.seqera.io/platform-cloud/secrets/overview) defined on the Platform workspace
-with AWS Secrets Manager, which requires additional permissions on the IAM User.
+Seqera can synchronize the [pipeline secrets](https://docs.seqera.io/platform-cloud/secrets/overview) defined on the Platform workspace with AWS Secrets Manager, which requires additional permissions on the IAM User.

-The listing of secrets cannot be restricted, but the management actions can be restricted to only
-allow managing secrets in a specific account and region, which must be the same region where the
+The listing of secrets cannot be restricted, but the management actions can be restricted to only allow managing secrets in a specific account and region, which must be the same region where the pipeline runs.
-pipeline runs.
 Note that Seqera only creates secrets with the `tower-` prefix.

 ```json
 {